 Michigan is no stranger to live gaming opportunities instate.
 There are three full-service casinos in the Detroit area and 23 tribal properties are scattered throughout the state.

 Michigan also supports a bevy of other legal gambling options.
 These include parimutuel wagering and the state lottery.

 In 2014, the Michigan Lottery launched an online lottery, which quickly found favor among residents – by mid-2015 more than 300,000 instant lottery tickets were being sold per day.

 Online gambling proponent and State Senator Mike Kowall introduced SB 889 in April 2016.
-Entitled “The Lawful Internet Gaming Act,” the bill would have authorized poker and casino games in Michigan.
+Entitled “The Lawful Internet Gaming Act,” the bill would have authorized online poker and online casino games in Michigan.
 It would have also granted up to eight licenses to Michigan-based commercial and tribal casinos.